angusmaccuish/FRTB/MAR21.md

 2. Index CTP instruments cannot be broken down into its constituents (ie the index CTP should be considered a risk factor as a whole) and the above-mentioned netting at the issuer level does not apply either.

-3. Where a look-through approach is adopted, it shall be applied consistently through time, ^[In other words, a bank can initially not apply a look-through approach, and later decide to apply it.
+3. Where a look-through approach is adopted, it shall be applied consistently through time,^[In other words, a bank can initially not apply a look-through approach, and later decide to apply it.
 However once applied (for a certain type of instrument referencing a particular index), the bank will require supervisory approval to revert to a "no look-through" approach.] and shall be used for all identical instruments that reference the same index.

 ## Treatment of equity investments in funds